Bell System

-Beginning in the 1910s, American antitrust regulators had been observing and accusing the Bell System of abusing its monopoly power, and had brought legal action multiple times over the decades.
-In 1974 the Antitrust Division of the U.S. Department of Justice brought a lawsuit against Bell claiming violations of the Sherman Act.
-In 1982, anticipating that it could not win, AT&T agreed to a Justice Department-mandated consent decree that settled the lawsuit and ordered it to break itself up into seven "Regional Bell Operating Companies" (known as "The Baby Bells").
+Since the 1910s, American antitrust regulators had been observing and accusing the Bell System of abusing its monopoly power and had brought legal action multiple times.
+In 1974 the Antitrust Division of the U.S. Department of Justice brought a lawsuit against Bell claiming violations of the Sherman Antitrust Act.
+In 1982, anticipating that it could not win, AT&T agreed to a Justice Department-mandated consent decree that settled the lawsuit and ordered it to separate itself from its local phone companies, who would be broken up into seven "Regional Bell Operating Companies" (known as the "Baby Bells").
 This ended the existence of the conglomerate in 1984.

-Following the breakup, the Baby Bells became independent companies and several of them became large corporations.
-However, many of the Baby Bells later re-merged, and as a result by 2025 most of the assets and geographical service areas of the former Bell System became spread across two Baby Bells descendants: AT&T and Verizon.
+Following the breakup, the Baby Bells were independent companies and several of them became large corporations.
+However, in wake of the Telecommunications Act of 1996 which removed various restrictions placed on the Baby Bells as part of the breakup, many of them, as well the former parent company, later re-merged.
+As a result, by 2026 most of the assets and geographical service areas of the former Bell System had been re-assembled into two Baby Bells descendants: AT&T and Verizon.